aptran/python-kata/README.md

 # Python Kata

-A collection of Python coding problems I've done from Codewars.
+A collection of my experience with coding in Python, ranging from CodeWars problems, to a simple web scraper comparing sychronous and asynchronous request times.